kubishi/kubishi/README.md

 ## Yaduha

-The unofficial online dictionary for the Owen's Valley Paiute language, hosted at [kubishi.com](https://kubishi.com).
+A dictionary and encyclopedia for Owens Valley Paiute Language and Culture